Diagnostic Interview

 The psychologist asks about any past psychiatric diagnoses, hospitalizations, treatments, and any relevant family history.

-The psychologist asks about the patient's history of alcohol or drug use.
+The patient is asked about their history of alcohol or drug use.

-The psychologist asks about the patient's medical history, including any current medical conditions, surgeries, or medications.
+The psychologist asks about the patient's medical history, including current medical conditions, surgeries, or medications.

 The psychologist asks about the patient's living situation, employment, relationships, and other relevant social factors.

-The psychologist briefly assesses the patient's current mental status, including their appearance, behavior, speech, mood, affect, thought process, and thought content.
+The patient's mental status is briefly assessed, including appearance, behavior, speech, mood, affect, thought process, and thought content.

-The psychologist lists possible diagnoses based on the patient's symptoms and history.
+The psychologist lists possible diagnoses of mental disorders based on the patient's symptoms and history, cross-referenced with the diagnostic criteria.

-The psychologist discusses potential treatment options with the patient and develops a plan to address their symptoms.
+Potential treatment options are discussed with the patient and a plan is developed to address their symptoms.

-Diagnostic Interview templates are used in healthcare to assess and diagnose mental health disorders.
-They are used to ensure that all relevant information is gathered and that the interview process is standardized and systematic.
+Diagnostic interviewing templates are used in healthcare to assess and diagnose mental health disorders.
+They ensure that all relevant information is gathered and that the interview process is standardized and systematic.

 Some instances when Diagnostic Interview templates are used include: